Amazon Gated Categories List and Advice

 However, if Amazon comes back and needs more information or proof, don’t get discouraged.

-Provide them with what they need and be confident that the effort you do now to get approved will certainly be worth it in the end.
+Provide them with the items that they need and be confident that the effort you do now to get approved will certainly be worth it in the end.